lindanimoyo-plantpath/sciprog-sfu.github.io/_posts/2018-11-06-data-analysis-r.markdown

 ---
-title: '"Analyzing data using R" by NaSed'
+title: '"Analyzing data using R" by Nafiseh Sedaghat'
 text: >
       In this workshop, I will talk about analyzing data using R. The topics that I would like to cover in this workshop are: 1) Different types of data, 2) Cleaning data, 3) Exploring data using machine learning techniques.
 I will go through simple and well-known methods of analyzing data such that attending this workshop can be helpful for every person from different majors whose have lots of data to analyze.
 The basic requirements of attending this workshop is having a laptop with R and Rstudio.
 location: "Room 7200, Library Research Commons, SFU Burnaby Campus"